-Carers will receive free admission to the racecourse when accompanying a paying disabled guest.
+Personal Assistants will receive free admission to the racecourse when accompanying a paying guest with accessible needs.

-Carer tickets can be claimed by bringing in proof of disability on the day of racing e.g. a Blue Badge (with accompanying photo ID), Disability Living Allowance, Personal Independence Payment or signed letter from GP (with accompanying photo ID).
-You will need to buy a full price tickets first either online and on the day and then speak to a member of staff on the turnstiles about claiming your free carers’ badge.
-Subject to availability.
+Personal Assistant tickets can be claimed by bringing in proof of accessible needs on the day of racing e.g. a Blue Badge (with accompanying photo ID), Disability Living Allowance, Personal Independence Payment or signed letter from GP (with accompanying photo ID).
+You will need to buy a full price ticket first either online or on the day and then speak to a member of staff on the turnstiles about claiming your free personal assistant badge.